johan-st/go-image-server/README.md

 - [ ] PROBLEM: benchmarks are broken...
 - [ ] consider migrating docs to templates instead of markdown?
 - [ ] refactor images package
+- [ ] refuse duplicate uploads
+- [ ] find similar images
+- [ ] add metadata to images
+- [ ] add tags to images
+- [ ] searchable tags and metadata
+- [ ] AI can create tags and metadata such as description, alt-text, title etc

 #### log (june 2023)